quintel/merit/README.md

 # Participants

-Producers and users of electricity are both called **participants**.
+Producers and users of electricity are both called **participants** of the merit order.

 ## Users